 Richard Hill Non-Executive Chairman (Appointed Non-Executive Director 3 July 2020, appointed Non-Executive Chairman 20 November 2020) Qualifications and Experience Mr Hill is a qualified geologist and solicitor with over 25 years' experience in the resources sector.
-In addition to his corporate, commercial and fundraising roles, Mr Hill has practical geological experience in a range of commodities worldwide Interest in Shares and Options 9,132,653 Ordinary Shares 3,000,000 options exercisable at \$0.0957, expiring on 27 November 2024 1,500,000 options exercisable at \$0.0593, expiring on 16 November 2024 Directorships held in other Non-Executive Chairman at New World Resources Limited (current) listed entities in the past three years Non-Executive Director at Sky Metals Ltd (current)

-Yaxi Zhan Managing Director

-Qualifications and Experience Ms Zhan has over 14 years of experience in the resource industry.
+In addition to his corporate, commercial and fundraising roles, Mr Hill has practical geological experience in a range of commodities worldwide.
+Interest in Shares and Options 9,132,653 Ordinary Shares 3,000,000 options exercisable at \$0.0957, expiring on 27 November 2024 1,500,000 options exercisable at \$0.0593, expiring on 16 November 2024 Directorships held in other Non-Executive Chairman at New World Resources Limited (31 October listed entities in the past three 2017 to the present) years Non-Executive Director at Sky Metals Ltd (20 June 2019 to the present) Yaxi Zhan Managing Director and Company Secretary (Appointed Managing Director 7 March 2017 and Company Secretary 2 March 2023) Qualifications and Experience Ms Zhan has over 16 years of experience in the resource industry.
 She has worked in capital raising, mergers and acquisitions and project development with Sinosteel, Norilsk Nickel and within the Australian listed junior exploration sector.

-Interest in Shares and Options 4,810,009 Ordinary Shares
+Interest in Shares and Options 4,810,009 Ordinary Shares 3,000,000 Options exercisable at \$0.0957, expiring on 27 November 2024 2,000,000 options exercisable at \$0.0593, expiring on 16 November 2024